-Directive 2010/63/EU on the protection of animals used for scientific purposes regulates the care and use of animals used for research.
-It firmly embeds the principles of the 3Rs: to Replace, Reduce and Refine the use of animals in research.
+Directive 2010/63/EU on the Protection of Animals Used for Scientific Purposes currently regulates the care and use of animals used for research.
+Science Europe supports the implementation of the 3Rs: the replacement, reduction, and refinement of the use of animals for scientific purposes.

-Science Europe partnered with Wellcome Trust and the UK’s National Centre for the Replacement, Refinement & Reduction of Animals in Research (NC3Rs) to organise a workshop on the topic.
-Over 40 stakeholders, including grant-giving organisations, scientists and policy-makers from across Europe, gathered to discuss policies, positions and procedures underpinning funding research involving animals.
+Science Europe partnered with the Wellcome Trust and the UK’s National Centre for the Replacement, Refinement, and Reduction of Animals in Research (NC3Rs) to organise a workshop on the topic.
+Over 40 stakeholders, including grant-giving organisations, scientists, and policy makers from across Europe discussed policies, positions, and procedures for funding research that involves animals.

 For more information, see the agenda and outcomes of the workshop.